LizPopowski/testing/README.md

 Playing around with what the markdown can do :)
 ## trying to add in Rmarkdown document to the github repo
 Fingers crossed

+# May 23, 2018
+Testing the polymapR code for chrysanthemum before starting on kiwifruit